Cost of Living in Milwaukee, WI: Monthly Budget Breakdown (2025)

 milwaukee housing rental prices

-On average, you’ll pay about $1,300 a month for a one-bedroom in Milwaukee, with studios typically between $900 and $1,100 and luxury or new units in prime neighborhoods exceeding $2,000.
+On average, you’ll pay about $1,300 a month for a one-bedroom in Milwaukee.
+Studios typically fall between $900 and $1,100, while luxury or newly built units in prime neighborhoods can exceed $2,000.

 Average one-bedrooms run about $1,300; studios $900–$1,100, while luxury units in prime areas top $2,000.

-You’ll find higher rent prices in the Historic Third Ward, East Side, and Bay View, while Layton Park and Silver City tend to offer more affordable housing options.
-Newly built or luxury apartments often top $2,000, while older or smaller units can be near $850, so comparing listings lets you match price to priorities.
+You’ll find higher rents in the Historic Third Ward, East Side, and Bay View.
+Layton Park and Silver City tend to offer more affordable options.
+Newly built units often top $2,000, while older or smaller apartments can be as low as $850.
+Comparing listings lets you match price to priorities.

-Remember that rental markets shift with neighborhood demand and seasonality, and leases that include utilities can lower your out‑of‑pocket costs.
+Keep in mind that rental markets shift with neighborhood demand and the season.
+Leases that include utilities can also lower your out-of-pocket costs.

-If you’re considering buying, note the average home price in Milwaukee is about $541,477 — roughly 6.2% above the national average — which affects long‑term housing affordability and whether renting or buying suits your budget and plans.
+If you’re considering buying, the average home price in Milwaukee is about $541,477, roughly 6.2% above the national average.
+That gap affects long-term affordability and whether renting or buying suits your budget better.

 Monthly Budget Breakdown by Household Type